Data processing

 verbose::Bool=false

-.
-Uses all variables of the layer by default, but the number of PCs to be stored can also be specified with the n_pcs
+)Performs a PCA on the specified layer of an AnnData object and stores the results in adata.obsm.
+Uses all variables of the layer by default, but the number of PCs to be stored can also be specified with the n_pcs keyword.
+If the layer is not found, the log-transformed normalized counts are calculated and used.

 Arguments

-object to be modified
+adata: theAnnDataobject to be modified

 Keyword arguments